pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

 ```
 This change needs to be done in the `tikv` repository.

-## Timeout Retry
+### Timeout Retry

 - When timeout happens, retry the next available peer for the read requests like stale read and `non-leader-only`
 snapshot read requests.
 The strategy is:
   1. Try the next peer if the first request times out immediately.
   2. If all the responses from all the peers are `timeout` errors, return `timeout` error to the upper layer,
-  3. Backoff with the `timeout` error and retry the requests with **the orginal default** `ReadShortTimeout`
+  3. Backoff with the `timeout` error and retry the requests with **the original default** `ReadShortTimeout`
   and `ReadMediumTimeout` values.
   4. Continue to process like before.
 - The timeout retry details should be recorded and handled properly in the request tracker, so are the metrics.

-## Timeout Task Canceling
+### Timeout Task Canceling

 - If the timeout value is configured to a small value like hundreds of milliseconds, there could be more
 timeout tasks.
 When task is spawned to the read pool in TiKV, it could not be canceled immediately for
-serveral reasons:
+some reasons:
   - When the read task is polled and executed, there's no timeout checking mechanism in the task scheduler
   by now.
   - The read operations are synchronous, so if the read task is blocked by slow io the task could not be
   scheduled or canceled.
-- By now some simple timeout checks could be added in certain places like "after getting snapshot".
-A complete
+- Though some simple timeout checks could be added in certain places like "after getting snapshot".
+A
-  timeout check or scheduling design is needed in the future.
+complete timeout check or scheduling design is still needed in the future.
+These preconditions are complex and
+require a lot of work including making the read processing asynchronous in TiKV.

-## Compatibility
+### Compatibility

 The requests with configurable timeout values would take effect on newer versions.
 These fields are expected not to take effect when down-grading the
 cluster theoretically.

-## More comprehensive solution
+## Alternative Solutions

+### Derived Timeouts

 There’s already a query level timeout configuration `max_execution_time` which could be configured using
 variables and query hints.

 If the timeout of RPC or TiKV requests could derive the timeout values from the `max_execution_time` in an
-intelligent way, maybe it’s not needed to expose another variable like `tidb_kv_read_timeout`.
+intelligent way, it’s not needed to expose another variable or usage like `tidb_kv_read_timeout`.

 For example, consider the strategy:
 - The  `max_execution_time` is configured to `1s` on the query level